Crippled Intellect Productions

 Crippled Intellect Productions (C.I.P.) is a record label for experimental music based in Chicago, Illinois, and run by the sound artist Blake Edwards.
 Edwards performs and records under the name Vertonen, and is a member of Anatomy of Habit, Startless, Burrow, and sseepage.
 The label is known for discovering and supporting artists who are relatively unknown, or who are just starting in their careers.
 It also publishes work by the artists who inspired Edwards, such as Z'EV, The Hafler Trio, and Crawl Unit.

 Incremental Press

 C.I.P. began in 1988 as a chapbook press in order to self-publish art and poetry by Blake Edwards.
 Seven chapbook titles were produced between 1988 and 1991.
 Editions were kept very small, and never went above 40.
-In December 1996, The publication side of C.I.P. was revived as Incremental Press (with crippled intellect press as an imprint) with the purchase of an ISBN number and the publication of loquedeeshes, by Sherman Johnson.
+In December 1996, The publication side of C.I.P. was revived as Incremental Press (with crippled intellect press as an imprint) with the purchase of an ISBN and the publication of loquedeeshes, by Sherman Johnson.